Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: The Framework

+Grounded observations are mapped into a compact vocabulary of classroom facts.
+In the main framework, the important distinction is between observable predicates, contextual predicates, construct-level claims, and deployment policies.
+We use six predicate families---\texttt{OBS}, \texttt{EVENT}, \texttt{REL}, \texttt{CONTEXT}, \texttt{CLAIM}, and \texttt{POLICY}---with every fact carrying time, confidence, provenance, and cultural scope.
+Appendix~\ref{app:schema} gives the full predicate definitions and examples.

-Two design choices matter.
-First, symbolic facts should remain close enough to detector outputs to be grounded, but far enough from raw signals to be pedagogically meaningful.
-Second, the vocabulary should be \emph{construct aware}: ``help request'' and ``speaking opportunity'' are better building blocks for classroom reasoning than unconstrained latent embeddings because they can be tied to educational theory, annotation protocols, and teacher interpretation.
+Two design choices are central.
+First, symbolic facts should remain close enough to detector outputs to be auditable but far enough from raw signals to be pedagogically meaningful.
+Second, the vocabulary must distinguish observations from claims.
+For example, \texttt{OBS(student\_4, silent, true)} is not equivalent to \texttt{CLAIM(student\_4, disengaged, true)}.